 How about an executive-style apartment that’s miles from the train station?

-Put yourself in the shoes of your future tenants – and for potential futures owners for capital growth.
+Put yourself in the shoes of your future tenants – and for potential future owners for capital growth.

 Do these properties sound attractive?